OpenNebula/marketplace-docs/source/service/oneke.rst

 .. warning::

    You can scale the master role up to an odd number of masters, but be careful while scaling down as it may break your cluster.
-   If you require multi-master HA, then just start with a single master and then scale up to 3 and keep it that way.
+   If you require multi-master HA, just start with a single master and then scale up to 3 and keep it that way.

 After a while we can examine the service log: